-The present study details the findings of Hálfdánarson and colleagues [7], as it investigates prevalence trends for the ten most commonly used antipsychotic drugs, and is the first study to evaluate changes in mean doses.
+The present study details the findings of Hálfdánarson and colleagues, as it investigates prevalence trends for the 10 most commonly used antipsychotic drugs, and is the first study to evaluate changes in mean doses.
 The low or decreasing MDs for the majority of commonly used antipsychotic drugs might represent a signal of disseminated use outside main indications.
-This possible development proposes further investigation of the indications for initiating treatment with antipsychotic drugs and the risks associated with antipsychotic drug treatment.
-Disseminated use of second-generation antipsychotic drugs might affect public health as it is associated with metabolic disturbances and cardiac adverse events [13,47-52].

-The findings of this study need to be interpreted within its strengths and limitations.
-A major strength of the present analysis is its large sample size, covering a population of approximately 20 million people from 3 neighboring countries for 11 years being based on prescription registers of high validity (98-99% identifiable on an individual level) [22].
+This possible development prompts further investigation of the indications for initiating treatment with antipsychotic drugs and the risks associated with antipsychotic drug treatment.
+Disseminated use of second-generation antipsychotic drugs might affect public health as it is associated with metabolic disturbances and cardiac adverse events.
+13,47-52 its large sample size, covering a population of approximately 20 million people from three neighbouring countries for 11 years, based on prescription registers of high validity (98-99% identifiable on an individual level).
 Moreover, the analysis of time trends in use and dosing can be informative.
 However, there are some limitations concerning the present analysis: First, our use of aggregate data on antipsychotic use did not allow us to describe trends on an individual level.
 This means that we were not able to estimate the incidence of antipsychotic use, nor duration of treatment episodes or to connect this use with diagnostic information to assess the indications for initiating treatment with antipsychotic drugs.
 This means we are not able to separate off-label treatment from treatment in approved indications, but merely to describe use on a more general level.
 Second, antipsychotic doses may vary considerably between drugs and individuals.
 Therefore, we cannot assume average doses above or below 1 DDD to represent either on- or off-label treatment.
 However, we still consider DDD a relevant measure to quantify changes in mean doses over time.
 The prescription data used in this study describes the annual number of users and the annual amount dispensed of each drug.
 We are therefore not able to separate episodic from chronic use.
 This means that low mean doses might reflect both episodic use of high doses as well as chronic use of low doses.
 Also, the use of aggregate data did not allow us to determine if the increases in prevalence of antipsychotic use was a result of a higher incidence of antipsychotic prescription or a result of longer duration of treatment.
-Third, our analysis only covers prescriptions redeemed at community pharmacies and does not cover in-hospital use.
-In Denmark, antipsychotic medication for patients with first episode psychosis is distributed free of charge from out-patient facilities and therefore also not covered by the present study.
-Despite this fact, only 17% of the total turnover of antipsychotic drugs occurs in hospital settings in Denmark [16], and we do not expect this to interfere with our analysis systematically, as most patients will redeem prescriptions at pharmacies after discharge from psychiatric hospitals.
-Fourthly, our estimation of prevalence might underestimate the true number of antipsychotic users, as some of the individuals subtracted might have had prescriptions of both lithium and/or antiemetics and the antipsychotic drugs of interest to this analysis.
-A recent Australian cohort study [53] on psychotropic polypharmacy found same-class (ATC N05A) polypharmacy in 5.9% to 7.3% of patients with antipsychotic prescriptions, suggesting that likely only a negligible portion of relevant users is excluded from our study by this subtraction.
-However, the total proportion of individuals with prescriptions of the subtracted drugs are generally <10% of the total number of individuals with prescriptions from the N05A-group.
-Lastly, we were not able to control for migration from the study population, as prescription data were not identifiable on an individual level.